-Charlie wrapped production on the latest season of the HBO show HIGH MAINTENANCE.
+Charlie wrapped production on his second season of the HBO show HIGH MAINTENANCE.
 The series has gathered praise from critics for its succinct character portraits.
 According to Indiewire, “HIGH MAINTENANCE beats out nearly every other series in terms of creativity and quality – acting, set design, cinematography, editing.”
-Look for new episodes in September of 2016.
+Season 2 premieres January 19th, 2018.

 Gruet re-teamed with Director, Matt Ogens, to film the feature length documentary, MEET THE HITLERS.
 This incredibly moving portrait of bloodlines and family ties is executive produced by MORGAN SPURLOCK and is currently airing on SHOWTIME.

 Gruet was the Director of Photography, and Producer, of the critically acclaimed feature documentary, CONFESSIONS OF A SUPERHERO; a fascinating exploration of the obsession, and allure, of fame through the eyes of four unique characters struggling to make it in Hollywood.
 The documentary quickly became a hit at film festivals, including South by Southwest and The AFI Film Festival, picking up distribution under the “Morgan Spurlock Presents” line of releases.
 CONFESSIONS OF A SUPERHERO had its domestic television premiere on the SUNDANCE CHANNEL program DocDay.

 Gruet’s Cinematography was showcased on the television programs CNN HEROES and STAND UP 2 CANCER.
 He lensed a number of the short documentary films that highlighted each of the hero’s contributions to their community.